teamclairvoyant/restonomer/docs/source/index.md

 * implementing an optimised solution that works in a concurrent and distributed fashion

-Restonomer also provides users with a toolkit for transformation and persistance of the data that include:
+Restonomer also provides users with a toolkit for transformation and persistence of the data that include:

 * dealing with a variety of response data types (String / Bytes / Zipped)